-If a retired or disabled railroad retirement annuitant is also awarded social security benefits, the Social Security Administration determines the amount due, but a combined monthly benefit payment is issued by the RRB.
+If a retired or disabled railroad retirement annuitant is also awarded social security benefits, the Social Security Administration determines the amount of the social security benefit due.
+The RRB then issues a combined monthly benefit payment after the railroad retirement annuity has been reduced by the amount of the social security benefit.

 The tier I portion of an employee annuity is based on his or her combined railroad retirement and social security credits, figured under social security formulas, and approximates what social security would pay if railroad work were covered by that system.
 It is reduced by the amount of any actual social security benefit paid on the basis of the employee's nonrailroad employment in order to prevent a duplication of benefits based on social security covered earnings.
 The tier I amount is also reduced in the event a social security benefit is payable to the employee on the basis of another person's earnings.
-This reduction follows principles of social security law which, in effect, limit payment to the higher of any two or more benefits payable to an individual at one time.
-An annuitant is required to advise the RRB if any benefits are received directly from the Social Security Administration or if those benefits increase other than for a cost-of-living increase.
+This reduction follows principles of social security law which limit payment to the higher of any two or more benefits payable to an individual at one time.
+An annuitant is required to advise the RRB if any benefits are received directly from the Social Security

+Administration or if those benefits increase other than for a cost-of-living increase.

 If an employee qualified for dual benefits before 1975 and met certain vesting requirements, he or she can receive an additional annuity amount, which offsets, in part, the dual benefit reduction.
 This additional amount, which reflects the dual benefits payable prior to 1975, is called the vested dual benefit payment.
-The vested dual benefit cannot be paid prior to the date the employee could begin to receive a social security benefit if he or she were to file for such a benefit.
+The vested dual benefit cannot be paid prior to the date the employee could begin to receive a social security benefit if he or she were to file for such a benefit